macrivello/AvengersRepo/README.md

 Briefly list the purpose of your software system in a few short full sentences.

-Our software will help students plan and customize their flowcharts.
-An administrative version will be availible to allow for the creation of general Student flowcharts.
+Our software will help students plan for classes by building their own custom and interactive flowchart.
+An administrative version will be available to help the department plan ahead to see which classes they should offer in future quarters.

 ##2.
 List of features
 In bullet points: give your proposed software system a name and list the 5-10 key features.

 ####Software System name: **POLY PATH**

-* simplify process of creating flowcharts for administration
+* Simplify the process of creating flowcharts for administration
 * Access Cal Poly's database for accurate quarters in which classes will be offered
-  * if a change occurres then flowchart will dynamically reflect changes
+  * If a change occurres then flowchart will dynamically reflect changes
-* student's initial Path created depends upon:
+* Student's initial Path created depends upon:
   * Freshman student **or**
   * Transfer student
 * Poly Path can easily intergrate minor into students Path
+* Offers a suggested template, but has a customizable inferface

 ##3.
 Requirements